-Relax and Have a Seat At Home in Bronte
+Relax and Pull Up A Chair, Make Yourself At Home in Bronte

 Join us for Bronte’s annual July 1st Canada Day Celebration when we launch the At Home in Bronte, Perspectives & Reflections Public Art Exhibit.

-More than 60 uniquely designed Muskoka chairs, painted by Oakville artists, families, organizations and businesses will be placed throughout Bronte Heritage Park and Bronte Pier for the enjoyment of all visitors.
+This outdoor art exhibit, launched July 1st at Oakville’s Canada Day is comprised of 67 uniquely designed Muskoka chairs, painted by Oakville artists, families, organizations and businesses.
+These colourful masterpieces are placed on the Bronte Boardwalk, in Bronte Heritage Waterfront Park and on the Pier for the enjoyment of residents and visitors alike.

 Each chair celebrates the national pride, historic achievements and cultural diversity of Oakville, Ontario and Canada on the 150th Anniversary.